akaashdhamija709/SprachPraxis/README.md

-# GermanPro
+# replit.md

 ## Overview
-GermanPro is a language-learning web app designed to support German speaking practice aligned with CEFR levels (A1–C2).
-You can practice using voice or text input, receive AI-powered feedback, and track your progress.

-## Features
-Practice speaking exercises tailored for each CEFR level (A1 → C2)

-Input your responses via voice or text

-Get detailed linguistic analysis powered by OpenAI GPT‑4o

-Track progress over time with personalized feedback

-Communication style: simple, everyday language

-## Architecture
-### Frontend
-Built with React + TypeScript and Vite.
-Key libraries and tools:

-UI Framework: Radix UI + shadcn/ui styling

-Styling: Tailwind CSS with custom CSS variables (dark/light themes)

-State Management: TanStack Query

-Routing: Wouter

-Forms & Validation: React Hook Form + Zod

-Main workflow:

-Select CEFR level

-View speaking prompt

-Record your response (voice/text)

-View AI-generated feedback

-### Backend
-A REST API built with Express.js and TypeScript.
-Architecture highlights:

-Server Framework: Express.js (JSON parsing, logging)

-Database Layer: Drizzle ORM with PostgreSQL

-Storage Pattern: Abstracted interface for both in-memory and PostgreSQL storage

-API Design: Endpoints for exercises, practice sessions, and progress tracking

-Clean separation: routes → business logic → storage

-## Data Storage
-Primary Database: PostgreSQL (configured via DATABASE_URL)

-ORM & Migrations: Drizzle ORM & Drizzle Kit

-Development Mode: In-memory storage fallback

-Schema supports exercises, sessions, and user progress, with proper indexing for performance

-## Auth
-No user authentication yet

-Single-user context: progress tracked without user accounts

-Implementation reflects prototype/demo phase or single-user use case

-## Dependencies
-AI Analysis: OpenAI GPT‑4o for CEFR assessment, grammar & vocabulary feedback

-Speech Recognition: Web Speech API (German language support)

-Database Hosting: Compatible with Neon Database (PostgreSQL)

-Development Tools: Replit plugins and integrated dev server
+GermanPro is a German language learning application focused on CEFR-level speaking practice.
+The application provides structured exercises for different proficiency levels (A1-C2) with AI-powered analysis and feedback.
+Users can practice speaking through voice recognition or text input, receive detailed linguistic analysis, and track their progress over time.

+## User Preferences

+Preferred communication style: Simple, everyday language.

+## System Architecture

+### Frontend Architecture

+The frontend is built with React and TypeScript using Vite as the build tool.
+The application follows a component-based architecture with:

+- **UI Framework**: Radix UI components with shadcn/ui styling system
+- **Styling**: Tailwind CSS with custom CSS variables for theming
+- **State Management**: TanStack Query for server state management
+- **Routing**: Wouter for client-side routing
+- **Form Management**: React Hook Form with Zod validation

+The frontend is structured around a single-page application with modular components for exercise selection, recording interface, and feedback display.
+The main practice workflow allows users to select CEFR levels, view exercise prompts, record responses, and receive AI analysis.

+### Backend Architecture

+The backend uses Express.js with TypeScript in a REST API architecture:

+- **Framework**: Express.js with middleware for JSON parsing and request logging
+- **Database ORM**: Drizzle ORM for type-safe database operations
+- **Storage Pattern**: Abstract storage interface allowing for both in-memory and database implementations
+- **API Design**: RESTful endpoints for exercises, practice sessions, and user progress

+The backend implements a clean separation between route handlers, business logic, and data storage through the IStorage interface pattern.

+### Data Storage Solutions

+The application uses PostgreSQL as the primary database with Drizzle ORM:

+- **Database**: PostgreSQL (configured via DATABASE_URL environment variable)
+- **ORM**: Drizzle with type-safe schema definitions
+- **Migration Management**: Drizzle Kit for schema migrations
+- **Fallback Storage**: In-memory storage implementation for development/testing

+The database schema includes tables for exercises, practice sessions, and user progress tracking with proper relationships and indexing.

+### Authentication and Authorization

+Currently, the application does not implement user authentication.
+The system assumes a single-user context with progress tracking stored without user association.
+This suggests either a demo/prototype phase or intended single-user deployment.

+### External Dependencies

+- **AI Language Analysis**: OpenAI GPT-4o integration for analyzing German text submissions
+- **Speech Recognition**: Web Speech API for browser-based voice recording (German language)
+- **Database Hosting**: Designed to work with Neon Database (PostgreSQL-compatible)
+- **Development Tools**: Replit-specific plugins and development server integration

+The OpenAI integration provides detailed CEFR-level assessment, grammar analysis, and personalized feedback for German language learners.
+The system is designed to evaluate speaking proficiency across multiple dimensions including grammar, vocabulary, and sentence structure.